Ashwin2397/FRMPlanner/Notes/Functionality.md

         - Tick will be green when completed
         - Tick will be white when INcomplete
     * Ability to click and drag the components into other days
+    * Clicking on the component brings you to the "each reading page"

 ## Schedule
     * Calendar Layout (v1)
         - Layout: